The beaches in Sri Lanka blew me away. In fact, the entire country did.

 Visiting the southern beaches during Sri Lanka’s off season meant that they were pretty deserted.
 Even most of the restaurants and shops were shut down.

 We slowly strolled along the quiet stretch of sand, taking in the sights and sounds.
 Digging our toes into the sand, we traced the outlines of where the warm waves came crashing along the shore.
 Palm trees line the long stretch of beach with patches of colorful, traditional fishing boats dotting the shore.

-This popular seaside town is located about 17 km (11 mi) north-west of Galle Fort and due to its close proximity to Colombo, we stayed here for one night at the end of our trip.
+This popular seaside town is located about 17 km (11 mi) north-west of Galle Fort.

-The public bus was the most cost effective way to reach Hikkaduwa from Galle Fort and we only paid 35 LKR ($0.23) per person to reach our hotel.
-For our stay in Hikkaduwa I really wanted to find a hotel with a pool because it was really hot and after our non-air conditioned bus ride, a dip in some cool water would be nice.
+The public bus is the most cost effective way to reach Hikkaduwa from Galle Fort.
+Ultimately paying only 35 LKR ($0.23) per person to reach our hotel.
+During our stay in Hikkaduwa I really wanted to find a hotel with a pool.
+Mainly due to the heat and a non-air conditioned bus ride.
+Meaning a dip in some cool water would feel really nice.
 Well, we showed up to a pool drained of its water for restoration work….fail.
 After that disappointment we decided to head down to the beach to enjoy the sunset views.